mli0603/stereo-transformer/README.md

     - You can **remove** apex dependency if
         - you have more powerful GPUs, or
         - you don't need to run the training script.
-    - Note: If you train without apex, you may run into training error in [Issue #]().
-This is because augmentation may produce a disparity map that has no valid pixels at all and loss will be `inf`.
     - Note: We tried to use the native mixed precision training from official Pytorch implementation.
 However, it currently does *not* support *gradient checkpointing* for **LayerNorm**.
 We will post update if this is resolved.
 ## Pre-trained Models
 You can download the pretrained model from the following links.